100 Ways To Live More Sustainably | Simple & Practical Tips

 89. Bring your lunch: Packing lunch in your own reusable containers reduces waste from school lunches.

-90. Walk or bike to school: No emissions produced doing this.
+90. Walk or bike to school: No emissions are produced doing this.
 Easy exercise too!
 If you’re worried about being smelly at school, bike to school in workout clothes and hit the showers when you get there.
 Exercise before the day begins always makes it a better day!

 91. Reuse old school supplies: Most times there is no reason to buy brand new school supplies every year.
 The supplies from last year will work just fine.